 So…Which Coffee Is Best For You?

-Ultimately, the competition between whole bean coffee and ground coffee is up to you.
 If you’re looking for the highest quality and most flavor-filled coffee possible, then you’ll want to begin looking into whole bean coffee.
-In addition, if you’re looking to begin brewing coffee in a more manual process, then you’ll want to experiment with whole bean coffee in order to begin grinding, measuring, and making coffee on your own.
+Plus, if your goal is to brew coffee with a more manual method, then you’ll want to experiment with whole bean coffee to begin grinding, measuring, and making coffee on your own.

-So if you’re interested in trying one or the other, take a trip to the store or your local coffee shop/roaster, purchase a bag of beans or grounds, and start experimenting!
+So if you’re interested in trying one or the other, take a trip to the store or your local coffee shop or roaster, purchase a bag of beans or grounds, and start experimenting!